 Once you've had your means assessed, you need to keep your income and assets up to date with Services Australia or DVA.
-From 1 November 2025, you are legally required to report changes to your (and your partner's) personal or financial circumstances within 28 days.
-This will help keep your aged care fees correct for your circumstances.
+You are legally required to report changes to your (and your partner's) personal or financial circumstances within 28 days.
+This will help keep your aged care fees correct.